saicone/nbt/README.md

 ## Tag mappers

+A tag mapper is a customizable tag abstraction, for example, most NBT implementations use classes like "TagString" or "NbtCompound" referring the kind of value that is handled.

+With a tag mapper this library can build NBT objects as that custom implementation and extract the values from it.

 This library by default is compatible with any Java object that is represented on [NBT format](https://minecraft.wiki/w/NBT_format):

 0. END = `null`
 1. BYTE = `byte`
 2. SHORT = `short`